 "Revenge is a dish best served cold" gets quoted.

-Mac says that Veronica is "like Kirk in the Wrath of Khan, refusing to accept a no-win situation"
+Mac says that Veronica is "like Kirk in Wrath of Khan, refusing to accept a no-win scenario."

 Yugi screams "KHAANN" in frustration